Easy Homemade Wontons elevate this Thai wonton and vegetable soup for a healthy meal.

 These are getting boiled and will wrinkle, so the pleats don't need to be perfect.

-How to Make the Wonton and Vegetable Soup
+How to Make Wonton Soup

 Since the wontons will start to come apart after boiling too long, we want to cook them separately.